DatabaseTB-500 / TB4

 FINDINGS & EFFECTIVENESS

-The active fragment encoded by amino acids 17 to 23 of Tβ4, which is exactly the sequence replicated by TB-500, triggers angiogenesis and growth of hair follicles.
-The Gao et al. (2015) study demonstrated that exogenous Tβ4 induced the transition of hair follicles from the resting telogen phase into the active anagen (growth) phase in mice.
+Gao et al. (2015) demonstrated that exogenous TB4 induced the transition of hair follicles from the resting telogen phase into the active anagen (growth) phase in mice.
 The mechanism involves improved follicular vascularization and the mobilization of stem cells in the hair follicle bulge region.
+The active fragment at aa 17 to 23 of TB4, which is exactly the sequence replicated by TB-500, triggers angiogenesis and growth of hair follicles.

 EDITORIAL ASSESSMENT

-Intriguing biological mechanism, follicular vascularization and stem cell mobilization, but evidence is limited to a single mouse study with no independent replication.
-No human hair growth trials exist for TB4 or TB-500.
-This is the weakest use case from an evidence perspective and should be characterized as speculative in the absence of human data.
+Intriguing biological mechanism but evidence is limited to a single mouse study with no independent replication and no human data.
+This is the weakest use case from an evidence perspective and should be characterized as speculative in the absence of human trials.

 Evidence Strength: Tier 4, Single mouse study only